N0MoreSecr3ts/wraith/docs/development/roadmap.md

 ## Milestone 1

 ### Bugs
-- [ ] Gitlab client does not follow redirects
-- [ ] Need to confirm if github client follows redirects
-- [ ] In gitlab you can have a project w/ no repo, this will error out
-- [ ] In github you can have a project w/ no repo, does this error out
 - [X] ~~temp directories are not getting deleted~~
 - [X] ~~in-mem-clone is not working properly~~
 - [X] ~~there are no findings in a gitlab search~~